awsdocs/aws-single-sign-on-user-guide/doc_source/mfa-enable-how-to.md

 1. On the **Settings** page, under **Multi\-factor authentication**, choose **Configure**\.

-1. On the **Multi\-factor authentication \(MFA\)** page, choose one of the following authentication modes based on the level of security that your business needs:
+1. On the **Configure multi\-factor authentication** page, choose one of the following authentication modes based on the level of security that your business needs:
    + **Only when their sign\-in context changes \(context\-aware\)**

      In this mode \(the default\), AWS SSO analyzes the sign\-in context \(browser, location, and devices\) for each user\.
 AWS SSO then determines whether the user is signing in with a previously trusted context\.
 If a user is signing in from an unknown IP address or is using an unknown device, AWS SSO prompts the user for MFA\.
 This prompt comes in addition to their email address and password credentials\.